 Having said that, international students are required to find a suitable job with a minimum salary of around £20,800 for a Tier 2 Visa license.
 Also, those who are pursuing their PhD in the UK are further allowed to stay up to 12 months or 1 year after the successful completion of their degree.

 These new rules came into effect from September 2020.
 These new rules have allowed the post-study visa holder students to search and work in any job until they find work to move towards a general work visa after the first year of their graduation.

 What Next After the Visa Expires?

-Once the UK post-study visa expires after 2 years, students or candidates who are ready and want to stay longer in the UK have to apply for a skilled work visa or a general work visa, i.e. the Tier 2 visa.
+Once the UK work permit expires after 2 years, students or candidates who are ready and want to stay longer in the UK have to apply for a skilled work visa or a general work visa, i.e. the Tier 2 visa.
 However, in order to get a Tier 2 visa, the candidate must be able to earn at least £30,000 per year.
 The salary may be more or less depending upon different job profiles.